laurasiviero/UselessApp/README.md

   import sys

   USERPATH = r"C:\Users\YOU\Documents\maya\20XX\scripts\useless_ui"
   sys.path.append(USERPATH)

   import useless_ui
   useless_ui.useless_app(USERPATH)

- - Feel free to add the code to your shelf
+ - Feel free to add the code to your shelf;
- - Replace the default shelf icon with the appropriate one: useless_ui\shelf_icon
+ - Replace the default shelf icon with the appropriate one: useless_ui\shelf_icon;
+ - DO NOT MOVE ANY SUBFOLDERS;
  - Have fun!